davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This example uses the asynchronous `RunImparsonatedAsync` function and awaits its result.
+:white_check_mark: **GOOD** This example uses the asynchronous `RunImpersonatedAsync` function and awaits its result.
 It is available in .NET 5.0 or newer.

 ```C#
 public async Task<IEnumerable<Product>> GetDataImpersonatedAsync(SafeAccessTokenHandle safeAccessTokenHandle)